retro16/acsi2stm/doc/quick_start.md

-* The release package provides disk images that you can use to upgrade easily: they have a `FIRMWARE` folder with the standard variant already named as `HDDFLASH.BIN` so you just have to start `HDDFLASH.TOS`
+* The release package provides disk images that you can use to upgrade easily: they have a `FIRMWARE` folder with the standard variant already named as `HDDFLASH.BIN` so you just have to start `HDDFLASH.TOS`.
+* On new TOS (>= 2.0) or EmuTOS, you can drag the firmware file on the `HDDFLASH.TOS` icon instead of renaming the image.
 * When updating an ACSI2STM unit with multiple SD slots, you can select any slot to update the firmware for the whole unit.
 No need to do the update procedure multiple times.
 * `HDDFLASH.TOS` works entirely in RAM, so you can start the program from the unit to update.
-* If you load GemDrive using `GEMDRIVE.PRG`, upgrade this file as well.
-An old version of `GEMDRIVE.PRG` may not be compatible with the newer firmware.
 * If flashing fails or if the unit is bricked, you will have to upload the new firmware using the USB to UART dongle.
-See above.
+Flashing the firmware cannot brick completely the unit, it can always be recovered with the UART dongle.